1999 Detroit Lions season: Regular season

 The season had an inauspicious beginning as future Hall of Fame running back Barry Sanders suddenly retired on the eve of training camp.
 Undaunted, coach Bobby Ross led the Lions to a fast start, highlighted by a Week 9 win over the then 6–1 St. Louis Rams.

 The following week, Ross made a questionable decision to go for a failed two-point conversion after a touchdown against Arizona.
 The game ended with Detroit trailing by four points in the red zone trying to score a game-winning touchdown.
 The Lions would lose at Green Bay the following week, but defeat Chicago at home to get back on track.

-The following week, the Lions picked up the franchise's first win vs. Washington since 1965, putting the team at an 8–4 and in sole possession of the second seed in the NFC.
+The following week, the Lions picked up the franchise's first win vs. Washington since 1965 and snapped an 18 game losing streak, putting the team at an 8–4 and in sole possession of the second seed in the NFC.
 However, the Lions collapsed down the stretch and lost their last four regular season games to finish 8–8.

 Two other NFC teams—the Packers and Carolina Panthers—finished 8–8, but the Lions beat the Panthers 24–9 in Week 7 and they held the conference record tiebreaker over the Packers, thus allowing Detroit to make the playoffs as the sixth seed despite losing their final four games.

 This would be the Lions' last playoff appearance until the 2011 season.